C-Nedelcu/talk-to-chatgpt/README.md

 * This list will be updated over time.

 # Change log

+Version 2.7.0 - September 16th, 2023
+* New: browser warning on first use to better inform those who are not running supported browsers
+* Updated: switched to ElevenLabs v2 models for better text-to-speech quality (#168)
+* Fixed: CRITICAL - ElevenLabs text-to-speech stopped working due to a CSP update from OpenAI.
+All ElevenLabs TTS playback was migrated to 'offscreen' (#177, #176, #169...)
+* Fixed: prevented commas within numbers from breaking sentences (Credit: decfrr)

 Version 2.6.1 - June 3rd, 2023
 * Fixed: major issue with ChatGPT page update preventing from sending the prompt (#127, #128, #129, #130, #131)